 Nicholas F. Galluccio, our President and Chief Executive Officer, is currently our sole executive officer.
-Individuals fulfilling other executive officer roles are provided to us pursuant to the Administrative Agreement between GAMCO and us.
-In addition, the individuals serving as portfolio managers for the Westwood Funds which are not subadvised by Westwood Management Corporation provide investment management services as portfolio managers of Teton.
+Individuals fulfilling other executive officer roles will be provided to us, following the spin-off, pursuant to the Administrative Agreement between GAMCO and us.
+In addition, the individuals serving as portfolio managers for the Westwood Funds which are not subadvised by Westwood Management Corporation will provide investment management services as portfolio managers of Teton.
 Several of these individuals are dual employees of both GAMCO and Teton.
-Accordingly, they do not devote all of their time to Teton and may have a conflict regarding their employment with GAMCO.
-GAMCO will have the exclusive right to name the individuals providing services under this agreement or to terminate those individuals providing services under this agreement.
-We are largely dependent on the individuals providing services pursuant to this agreement until we can identify and retain qualified individuals to serve as executive officers.
-While the agreement is effective, the individuals providing services under this agreement have other responsibilities at GAMCO.
+Accordingly, they will not devote all of their time to Teton and may have a conflict regarding their employment with GAMCO.
+GAMCO will have the exclusive right to name the individuals providing services under this agreement.
+We expect to be largely dependent on the individuals providing services pursuant to this agreement until we can identify and retain qualified individuals to serve as executive officers.
+While the agreement is effective, the individuals providing services under this agreement will have other responsibilities at GAMCO.
 These responsibilities can result in the inability of these individuals to provide the attention to us that we think appropriate, or at all.
 In addition, GAMCO has the right to terminate this agreement on 30 days prior notice, and in any event this agreement terminates after two years.
 There can be no assurance that by such termination date we will have identified or retained a sufficient number of individuals to serve as management on terms acceptable to us, or at all.